Create and Manage Projects

 Compute Config - Enable Network Overlay

-Parameter Description Required Enable static IP Use an IP allocation type of static instead of Dynamic Host Configuration Protocol (DHCP) for the overlay VIP. ❌ CIDR The CIDR range for the overlay network.
+Parameter Description Required Enable static IP Use an IP allocation type of static instead of Dynamic Host Configuration Protocol (DHCP) for the overlay virtual IP (VIP). ❌ CIDR The Classless Inter-Domain Routing (CIDR) range for the overlay network.
 The first IP address in the overlay CIDR range is used as the overlay VIP.
 This VIP is the internal overlay VIP used by the Compute Pool. ✅ Overlay Network Type The type of overlay network protocol to use.
 Only VXLANis supported.❌

 Compute Config - Control Plane Defaults